phpbench/phpbench/docs/quick-start.rst

 Customize Reports
 -----------------

-PHPBench also allows you to customize reports on the command line, try the
+PHPBench allows you to customize reports on the command line:
-following:

 .. code-block:: bash